trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 It also contains the index number of the frame which created it and a record of that frames state (nbr of vars etc) at the time the choice was created.
-On backtracking vars (slots space) can be trimmed back if possible.
+On backtracking vars (slots space) can be trimmed back, if possible, and the frame state restored.

-it also contains flags related to managing cuts & call cleanup etc.
+It also contains flags related to managing cuts & call cleanup etc.

 Trail